 Tilburg Institute for Private Law (TIP)

-The research of the Institute focuses on private law relationships in the broadest sense, with an emphasis on the position of private law in society.
+The research of the Institute of Private Law (TIP) focuses on private law relationships in the broadest sense, with an emphasis on the position of private law in society.
 We study the ways in which contracts operate in society, how the rules for liability in tort law correspond to the needs of victims, how courts can design proceedings in family law cases, and how financial law and insolvency law can respond to questions arising in the aftermath of the financial crisis.
 Specific studies also look at the interplay of Dutch and European law, with a particular focus on the role of courts and lawmakers in transnational dialogues.

 - Doctrinal research into private law relationships with a particular focus on Dutch law, but also including comparative legal research in Europe;